g12bftd/AI-ML-Paper-Implementations/README.md

 # ML-Paper-Implementations

-This repo contains my implementations of some cool ideas presented in published papers that I found interesting.
-The following papers are implemented:
+These are my implementations of some interesting papers in the machine learning community The following papers are implemented:

 - [Densely Connected Convolutional Network](https://arxiv.org/abs/1608.06993) (see [DenseCNN](https://github.com/g12bftd/AI-ML-Paper-Implementations/tree/main/DenseCNN))